Advisories and Notices

 Current advisories

-The Singapore Institute of Legal Education has implemented an Extension Waiver for CPD Year 2023.
-The extension period is from 1 January 2024 to 31 March 2024.
-During the extension period, lawyers may attend CPD activities and obtain CPD points that can be applied towards fulfilling their CPD points requirements for either CPD Year 2023 or CPD Year 2024.
-Lawyers seeking to rely on the Extension Waiver must lodge a formal Extension Waiver Notice accessible through their ePortfolio accounts in the SILE CPD Centre.
+The Singapore Institute of Legal Education has implemented an Extension Waiver for CPD Year 2025.
+The extension period is from 1 January 2026 to 31 March 2026.
+During the extension period, lawyers may attend CPD activities and obtain CPD points that can be applied towards fulfilling their CPD points requirements for either CPD Year 2025 or CPD Year 2026.
+Lawyers seeking to rely on the Extension Waiver must lodge a formal Extension Waiver Notice accessible through their ePortfolio accounts in SILE CPD Centre.

 Group 1 Lawyers will be able to obtain CPD Points for speaking or teaching at CPD Activities.